sjsaarinen/BoxShooter-unity/README.md

-# Box Shooter game - MSU Introduction to Game Development Coursera course.
+# Box Shooter
+Game project for MSU Introduction to Game Development Coursera course.
 Made with Unity